ethersphere/bee-docs/docs/develop/access-the-swarm/buy-a-stamp-batch.md

 ---
-title: Keep Your Data Alive
+title: Buy a Batch of Stamps
-id: keep-your-data-alive
+id: buy-a-stamp-batch
 ---

 Swarm comprises the sum total of all storage space provided by all of our nodes, called the DISC (Distributed Immutable Store of Chunks).
-The _right to write_ data into this distributed store is determined by the postage stamps that have been attached.
+The _right to write_ data into this distributed store is determined by the [postage stamps](/docs/learn/technology/contracts/postage-stamp) that have been attached.

 ### Fund your node's wallet.